inet-framework/inet/showcases/visualizer/canvas/networkpathactivity/doc/index.rst

 When simulating networks, it is often useful to have a visual representation of network traffic.
 INET provides several visualizers for this purpose, each operating at different levels of the network stack.
-The focus of this showcase is on the :ned:`NetworkRouteVisualizer`, which graphically displays network layer traffic in the form of polyline arrows along the path that fade as the traffic ceases.
+The focus of this showcase is on the :ned:`NetworkRouteCanvasVisualizer`, which graphically displays network layer traffic in the form of polyline arrows along the path that fade as the traffic ceases.

 The showcase contains four simulation models, each demonstrating different